q4artz/front-end-assignment/README.md

 -----------------------------------------------------------------------------------

 all footage and images used are not own by me as it belongs to their respectly owners.
 Please inform me if you would like me to take them down.

-fuck the group leader useless piece of shit.